 This is the primary script that automates a lot of the behavior of the website and Twitter accounts.
 I refer to it as a “He” because it can be pretty tempermental and really stupid at times but tries really hard.
 SHiFTBot has gone through a lot of interations over the years but as of 2019 he exists as a Python 3 script running on Debian.

 If a code is new, uncached and not manually tweeted then he has to check what configuration mode he is running in.
-If he is 100% sure this is a new code and he’s in retweet mode then he’ll immediately share the tweet on Twitter.
+If he is 100% sure this is a new code and he’s in retweet mode then he’ll create a Website Archive, publish it and then share the tweet on Twitter.
 However, if he’s running in notification mode or only has a partial match then a Pushover Notification will be sent for manual review.
 This helps reduce the amount of unnecessary timeline spam and arises directly from an issue in 2017 where an older version of the bot decided that anything about ducks was worth a retweet.
 True story, it was really weird.

 In October of 2019 it became increasingly obvious that a large portion of new followers were only interested in Borderlands 3 codes.
 During release these same SHiFT Codes would often expire in a matter of hours making Twitter’s curated notification system impossible to work with.
 To further complicate matters if you enabled account notifications you would get notifications for every game and VIP Code even if you only wanted Borderlands3 codes.